divs1210/rudralang/README.md

 It compiles Rudra source to Chez Scheme, and then to a native binary via [chez-exe](https://github.com/gwatt/chez-exe).

-The current parser has unpredictable performance.
-It will be replaced in the future.

 ## Installation

 ### Install Leiningen